WeilerP/crabs2025/README.md

 There are two options to complete our practical session:

-1. You can clone this GitHub repo and install the corresponding package:
+1. You can clone this GitHub repo and install the corresponding package (preferred):

 ```bash
 # If you use mamba, simply replace `conda` by `mamba`